Be0wulf5/CMR_filler/README.md

 It app helps you to fill the CMR

-Place the file "stamp.png" to have a stamped document
+For prevent the error rename "stamp_.png" to "stamp.png"